Societal Factors affecting the Investment Decisions of an Investor

 For eg- If Mr.X’s income is Rs.
 35,000 with a job profile of being a front desk executive with no family responsibilities and Mr.Y, a Manager with a salary of Rs.50,000 with the responsibility to take care of his family, both get influenced to upgrade for a better lifestyle and decides to buy a car.

-While exploring options Mr.X is taking decisions considering factors like choice, budget, and cash flow whereas Mr.Y takes decisions considering factors like status, EMI options, peer circles choices, etc.
+While exploring options Mr.X is making decisions considering factors like choice, budget, and cash flow whereas Mr.Y makes decisions considering factors like status, EMI options, peer circles choices, etc.

 In this case, both bought the car but the factors affecting their choices were completely different.
 One bought it with planning, the other bought it with impulse urges.
-Somewhere Mr.Y was wanting that acceptance from society which comprises his friends and family circle.
+Somewhere Mr.Y wanted that acceptance from society which comprises his friends and family circle.

 This surely disturbs the overall cash flow of Mr.Y and affects his own financial plans.
 What do you think Mr.Y could have done instead in this case let us know in the comments!